shoeferlin/shoeferlin/README.md

 📌 currently ...<br>
 * product manager of patient web and mobile as well as practice application at [avi](https://www.avimedical.com/)
+  * Tickets for Product Management with Atlassian's Jira and Product Discovery tolls
+  * Business Intelligence (BI) analysis with SQL, Snowflake, Metabase
+  * Configurations with AppSmith
+  * Small frontend changes with TypeScript
+  * Designs with Figma
-* scrapping elevator data in Munich of public transportaion with [Anabathrum](https://anabathrum.vercel.app/)
+* scrapping elevator data in Munich of public transportation with [Anabathrum](https://anabathrum.vercel.app/)
+  *

 ⚓️ completed ...<br>